nicolastrimborn/arm-control-dreamteam/ExerciseQuestions.md

 This class encapsulates a serial kinematic interconnection structure.
 It is build out of segments.

 ## URDF package
 Contains a C++ parser for the Unified Robot Description Format (URDF), which is an XML format for representing a robot model.

+## Reza Notes
+The Jacobian Calculation is not in the correct place.
+Correct it when moving to task space control